Leo5436/dataco-supply-chain-prediction/README.md

 1. Click the **Open in Colab** badge above.
 2. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis) and update `file_path` in the first cell.
 3. Run all cells — trained models (`.pkl`), the feature column order, and the decision threshold are exported at the end.

+## Reproducibility & CI/CD

+Every push to `main` and every pull request triggers a GitHub Actions workflow with three checks:

+1. **Lint** — Ruff enforces code quality across both `.py` files and the training notebook.
+2. **Artifact contract tests** — pytest verifies that the persisted model, feature-column list, and decision threshold stay mutually consistent and remain compatible with `app.py`.
+This includes an automated guard asserting that leakage columns never appear in the feature set.
+3. **End-to-end notebook execution** — the full pipeline is re-run from a clean runner on a 3,000-row stratified sample, confirming the notebook is reproducible top-to-bottom and does not depend on leftover kernel state.

+The notebook is parameterized via environment variables (`DATA_PATH`, `SEARCH_N_ITER`, `CV_FOLDS`), so the same code runs unmodified on Colab with the full 180K-row dataset and on CI with the lightweight sample.

+Merges to `main` are automatically redeployed to Streamlit Community Cloud.

 ## Tech Stack